 You should still inspect it thoroughly for any hairline fractures after such a drop to check on its condition.

-Dropping it occasionally probably won’t be a problem, but multiple drops could weaken it and cause the helmet to become absolute and in need of changing.
+Dropping it occasionally probably won't be a problem, but multiple drops could weaken it and cause the helmet to become absolute and need changing.

 How to Protect Your Helmet

-Take some measures to give your helmet a longer life by NOT dropping it, bashing it against skis or putting any undue weight on it.
-Don’t put your ski helmet in the washing machine or submerge it completely in water.
+Take some measures to give your helmet a longer life by NOT dropping it, bashing it against skis, or putting any undue weight on it.
+Please don't put your ski helmet in the washing machine or submerge it completely in water.

 You can clean it with a wet cloth, but do not use any harsh chemicals like bleach or detergent as this will degrade the materials.

 How To Store Your Helmet

-Helmets can degrade over time if you store them in a place that’s too hot or too cold or in direct sunlight.
-It’s natural for the material within the liner to disintegrate and become weaker over many years, but extreme temperatures will increase the rate at which the materials become weakened.
+Helmets can degrade over time if you store them in a place that's too hot or cold or in direct sunlight.
+It's natural for the material within the liner to disintegrate and become weaker over many years, but extreme temperatures will increase the rate at which the materials become weakened.

-Don’t store the helmet with any objects on top of it.
-You don’t the shell exposed to any unnecessary pressure.
+Don't store the helmet with any objects on top of it.
+You don't have the shell exposed to any unnecessary pressure.

-The company behind the US ski team Olympic helmets, POC are developing a new liner material called EPP (expanded polypropylene) – which they believe will be able to sustain multiple impacts and maintain its structure.
+The company behind the US ski team Olympic helmets, POC are developing a new liner material called EPP (expanded polypropylene) - which they believe will sustain multiple impacts and maintain its structure.